 It’s Time to Have Courageous Conversations

-We have Courageous Conversations episodes for parent, educator, and youth audiences.
 Within each section below, click on the image or the title to view the Courageous Conversation video.
-You can access the accompanying reflection and discussion guide for each episode by clicking the button to the right of each video.
+You can access the accompanying reflection and discussion guide for each episode by clicking the button to the right of each image.
+Click here to view or download the episodes in podcast format.

 Whether we like to admit it or not – your brand as an educator is important and it affects how your students, their parents, your colleagues and the community perceive you as a person and as a professional.
 In this episode of Courageous Conversations, Steve Bollar (aka Stand Tall Steve) shares simple insights on how to build the brand you desire for yourself.